CRHarding/CaseyBook/README.md

 11. Express-Session

 #### Approach Taken
 I started by implementing a simple two database system.
 One for users, and one for the friendship connections between the users.
 Once I have those set and arranged I would like to move into hashing the passwords and adding a salt to make things secure.
 I would also like to give the users the option to write on their friends profile page / comment on their own.
 This would entail another database to handle the comments and threads.

 #### How to Use
 # DO NOT USE A REAL PASSWORD.
 CURRENTLY NO PASSWORDS ARE HASHED AND SO ARE VISIBLE TO EVERYONE
 Beyond that, you start at the index page and either enter your name and password if you are a returning user or you click the register button where you are taken to a registration page to fill out the required information.

 #### Unsolved problems
-1. Give users the ability to fill out a profile that others can see
-2. Give users the ability to write on their own wall
+1. Give users the ability to write on their own wall
-3. Give users the ability to comment on others profiles
+2. Give users the ability to comment on others profiles
-4. Hash / salt passwords so that they are secure
+3. Hash / salt passwords so that they are secure
-5. Set up a comments database that keeps track of who wrote what and where so that only the author of the comment can edit it
+4. Set up a comments database that keeps track of who wrote what and where so that only the author of the comment can edit it
-6. General CSS / HTML beauty upgrades...
+5. General CSS / HTML beauty upgrades...

 #### Links and Resources
 * https://www.facebook.com